Towards a Classification of pseudo-Riemannian Geometries Admitting Twistor Spinors: Introduction

 Conversely, if $U \subset M$ is an open set equipped with a metric $g \in c_U$ and a $k-1$-dimensional totally lightlike distribution $L \subset TU$ such that (\ref{33}) and (\ref{44}) hold, then $L$ gives rise to a $k-$dimensional totally lightlike, parallel distribution in the standard tractor bundle over $U$.\\

-One can apply this to the classification problem for twistor spinors, and we show that a large class of twistor spinors is locally equivalent to parallel spinors off a certain singular set.
+In the rest of the article we apply this result to the classification problem for twistor spinors, and we show that a large class of twistor spinors is locally equivalent to parallel spinors off a certain singular set.
 In fact, if we have a parallel spin tractor, we can associate via the holonomy principle a holonomy invariant spinor $v \in \Delta_{p+1,q+1}$ (up to conjugation).
-As an application of Proposition 3.2 we show that if the kernel $H_v$ of this spinor under Clifford multiplication with vectors from $\R^{p+1,q+1}$ is nontrivial, the associated twistor spinor is locally conformally equivalent to a parallel spinor off a singular set (Proposition 3.3).
+As an application of Proposition 3.2 we show that if the kernel $H_v$ of this spinor under Clifford multiplication with vectors from $\R^{p+1,q+1}$ is nontrivial, the associated twistor spinor is locally conformally equivalent to a parallel spinor off a singular set (Proposition \ref{tms}).
 Also the converse is true.
-In the remainder of the article we then present two main applications of these results: First, we are able to clarify the local structure of the zero set of a twistor spinor in arbitrary signatures:\\
+In the remainder of the article we then present two main applications of these results: First, we are able to clarify the local structure of the zero set of a twistor spinor in arbitrary signatures: In Theorem \ref{zss} we show that for $\ph \in \Gamma(S^g)$a twistor spinor with zero, the zero set $Z_{\ph}$ is an embedded, totally lightlike submanifold.
+Moreover, for every $x \in Z_{\ph}$ there are open neighborhoods $U$ of $x$ in $M$ and $V$ of $0$ in $T_xM$ such that